-Race to the Top (RTT) is an ED-sponsored competitive grant program that funds states and districts planning to implement comprehensive education reform in one or more core areas.
+Race to the Top (RTT) was an ED-sponsored competitive grant program that funded states and districts planning to implement comprehensive education reform in one or more core areas.
 Since 2010, RTT has funded a general state competition, as well as a state competition focused on early learning and a district competition focused on personalized learning.
 With funds from the American Recovery and Reinvestment Act of 2009 (ARRA), the general state competition awarded $4 billion to states in support of comprehensive K–12 education reform in six core areas: state capacity, teachers and leaders, standards and assessments, data systems, school turnaround, and charter schools.

-The School Improvement Grants (SIG) program is authorized through Title I of the Elementary and Secondary Education Act and provides 3-year awards to support turnaround in the nation's persistently lowest-achieving schools.
+The School Improvement Grants (SIG) program was authorized through Title I of the Elementary and Secondary Education Act and provided 3-year awards to support turnaround in the nation's persistently lowest-achieving schools.
 In fiscal year 2009, the $546 million SIG appropriation was supplemented by $3 billion through ARRA, for a total of $3.5 billion.
-SIG funds are disbursed to states by formula based on Title I allocations.
-States then competitively award funds to districts applying on behalf of their eligible schools.
+SIG funds were disbursed to states by formula based on Title I allocations.
+States then competitively awarded funds to districts applying on behalf of their eligible schools.
 Schools receiving SIG as part of the ARRA-funded cohorts were required to implement one of four prescriptive intervention models: turnaround, transformation, closure, or restart.

-RTT and SIG are signature ED programs in the Obama Administration, and both programs received substantial funding through ARRA.
-As part of OMB's FY 2010 Evaluation Initiative, IES is conducting an impact evaluation of the Race to the Top and School Improvement Grant programs, focusing on the initial general state competition for RTT and the first cohort of SIG schools implementing intervention models beginning in the 2010–11 school year.
-In consultation with OMB, IES is addressing five evaluation questions:
+RTT and SIG were signature ED programs in the Obama Administration, and both programs received substantial funding through ARRA.
+As part of OMB's FY 2010 Evaluation Initiative, IES conducted an impact evaluation of the Race to the Top and School Improvement Grant programs, focusing on the initial general state competition for RTT and the first cohort of SIG schools implementing intervention models beginning in the 2010–11 school year.
+In consultation with OMB, IES addressed five evaluation questions: